a-b-street/abstreet/book/src/dev/testing.md

 - `--prebake` runs the full weekday scenario on two maps that've previously been coerced into being gridlock-free

+## Integration tests

+The `tests` crate contains some integration tests.

+One part runs the full importer against really simple `.osm` files.
+To iterate rapidly on interpreting turn restrictions, it produces goldenfiles describing all turns in the tiny map.

-- `--smoketest` simulates one hour on all maps, flushing out bugs with bus spawning, agents hitting odd parts of the map, etc
+The "smoke-test" section simulates one hour on all maps, flushing out bugs with bus spawning, agents hitting odd parts of the map, etc

-- `--check_proposals` makes sure the edits shipped with the game still load properly
+The "check proposals" section makes sure the edits shipped with the game still load properly.

-## map_tests

-The `map_tests` crate runs the full importer against really simple `.osm` files.
-To iterate rapidly on interpreting turn restrictions, for example, it produces goldenfiles describing all turns in the tiny map.

 ## Old tests